Mathematics Placement Test (MPT)

 * Answers for Examples in the Synopsis of the Math Placement Test

-If you do not obtain the required mark on the Mathematics Placement Test and, consequently, do not meet the prerequisites for MATH 1000, 1050, 1051 or 1090, here are the options that are open to you.
+If you do not obtain the required mark on the Mathematics Placement Test and, consequently, do not meet the prerequisites for MATH 1000, 1050, 1051 or 1090, here are some options that are open to you.

 Option 1: If you need this course for your intended degree, you can upgrade your mathematics skills through the Mathematics Skills Program (MATH 102F).
 You should be aware that students with MPT scores of less than 50 most often require two (possibly three) semesters of upgrading to reach the required MATH 104F standard for admission to MATH 1090.
 Usually one or two semesters are required for admission to MATH 1050 or 1051.
 Further information on the MATH 102F course can be obtained by contacting the Mathematics Learning Centre at 864-3308 or firstname.lastname@example.org

 The results of the most recent session of the MPT will be made available here.